Improved Group Robustness via Classifier Retraining on Independent Splits: Related Work

-\textbf{Long-tailed classification.} The long-tailed problem concerns with certain classes having significantly fewer training examples than others (see for example \cite{haixiang2017oldlongtailsurvey} or \cite{zhang2021newlongtailsurvey} for a survey).
-Some techniques from the long-tail literature, like \cite{cao2019learning}, has been applied to the group-shift setting to account for the groups imbalances, as in \cite{sagawa2019distributionally}.
-Insights from applications of representation learning in the long-tail problem \citep{kang2019decoupling} gives valuable evidences for ERM trained DNNs containing good features which is central for our method.
+\textbf{Long-tailed classification.} The long-tailed problem concerns certain classes having significantly fewer training examples than others (see, for example, \cite{zhang2021newlongtailsurvey} for a survey). \cite{yang2020analysis} uses random matrix theory to obtain intriguing insights into learning from imbalanced classes, such as the non-monotonicity of adding source data on transfer.
+Some techniques from the long-tail literature, like margin adjustment and distillation, have been applied to the group-shift setting to account for the group imbalances \citep{sagawa2019distributionally,lukasik2021teacher,kini2021label}. \cite{li2023boosting,li2023identification} recently proposed a task modeling and boosting framework to aggregate multiple learned models to counteract the class imbalance problem.

+\textbf{Representation learning in deep networks.} Investigating the power of the features of deep nets has been of great interest in the long-tail setting \citep{liu2019large,menon2021longtail,kang2019decoupling} as well as in the group-shift setting \citep{menon2020overparameterisation}. \cite{kang2019decoupling} is one of the first works to provide extensive evidence for the hypothesis that deep nets contain good features via extensive experiments on several long-tailed vision datasets, where different strategies for obtaining feature extractors and fine-tuning the classification layer are examined.
+There, an ERM-trained feature extractor combined with a non-parametric method of rescaling\footnote{Rescaling each row of the linear classifier using the row's norm to some power.
+See \cite{kang2019decoupling}.} the classifier layer achieves (then) state-of-the-art results on all three datasets, showing evidence that the features of deep nets can be used to distinguish between rare and frequent classes.
+These insights are central to the development of our method.

+\textbf{Memorization in deep learning.} It has now been well known of high capacity deep nets' ability to memorize training examples \citep{zhang2017rethinkinggeneralization}.
+In the group-shift setting, this behavior has been investigated by \cite{sagawa2020investigation}, which provides empirical and theoretical justifications for deep nets' memorization behavior of minority groups' training examples.
+This memorization behavior has also been observed in the other settings, including data imbalances \citep{feldman20whatnnsmemorize}, noisy labels \citep{ju2022robust}, and fine-tuning pretrained models \citep{ju2023generalization}.

+We would like to point out that, developed concurrently with our work, is a paper by \cite{kirichenko2022last}, where the authors similarly discover that classifier retraining on independent splits via a similar procedure improves group robustness.
+While the main idea of retraining the classifier using independent splits is similar, \cite{kirichenko2022last} focuses more on exploring the features learned by deep networks.
+In contrast, our work focuses more on controlling model capacity for group DRO, where we limit its use to only the final linear layer.
+Thus, we believe that our method is of independent interest.